sungchun12/airflow-toolkit/README.md

 # airflow-toolkit

-End Goal: Any airflow project day 1, can spin up and get something working locally AND cloud composer with simple setup
+**End Goal**: Any airflow project day 1, can spin up and get something working locally AND transferrable to a Cloud Cluster

 [Airflow Helm Chart](https://hub.helm.sh/charts/stable/airflow)

-Success Criteria:
+**Success Criteria**:

-- Setup on any macbook pro
+- Works on local computer with docker desktop installed
-- Run a 2 meaningful example DAGs
+- Run meaningful example DAGs with passing tests
-- Idempotent(rerun the setup scripts as many times)
+- Easily setup and teardown
-- NOT meant for CICD pipeline runs
+- Sync DAGs real-time with local git repo directory
-- May have to write different configs for
+- Can be reusable in another kubernetes cluster
-- Can run pytests
+- Can run pytests for component-level and end to end tests
-- Same DAGs work in both local and GCP
+- Same DAGs work in both local computer and Google Cloud Composer

 ## One Time Installs